 A demand for a poll may be withdrawn.

 A poll demanded on a resolution at a meeting of Shareholders for the adjournment of that meeting must be taken immediately.
-A poll demanded on any other resolution at a meeting of Shareholders must be taken in the manner and at the time and place the chairperson of the meeting directs.
+A poll demanded on any other resolution at a meeting of Shareholders must be taken in the manner and at the time the chairperson of the meeting directs.

 The result of a poll demanded on a resolution of a meeting of Shareholders is a resolution of that meeting.